XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-browser-wallet-in-js.md

 SEED="sEd7B2Jm7RBhhh5i88SH38aZB8ot8Kq" // Replace with your seed
 ```

 6. Change the seed to your own seed.
-You can get a testnet account from [here](https://xrpl.org/xrp-test-net-faucet.html).
+You can get credentials from [the Testnet faucet](xrp-test-net-faucet.html).

-7. Create a new file named `vite.config.js` if not present already in the root directory of the project.
+7. Set up a Vite bundler.
+Create a file named `vite.config.js` in the root directory of the project and fill it with the following code:

-8. Set up vite bundler, copy the code written below to the `vite.config.js` file.

 {{ include_code("_code-samples/build-a-wallet/js/vite.config.js", language="js") }}

-xrpl.js requires some configuration to run with the vite bundler.
-You can find the configuration in [xrpl.js documentation](https://github.com/XRPLF/xrpl.js/blob/main/UNIQUE_SETUPS.md#using-xrpljs-with-vite-react).
+This example includes the necessary configuration to make [xrpl.js work with Vite](https://github.com/XRPLF/xrpl.js/blob/main/UNIQUE_SETUPS.md#using-xrpljs-with-vite-react).

 1. Add script to `package.json`